Travel Photography Tips

 Professionals use expensive gear because it allows them to produce a greater range of images.
 For example, extremely low light star photography.
 Or fast-action wildlife photography.
 Or because they want to sell large fine-art prints.

-Instead of buying new equipment, spend time learning how to use your current camera’s settings.
+Instead of buying the latest equipment, spend time learning how to use your current camera’s settings.
 It’s a far better investment, and cheaper too!

 To go along with my top travel photography tips, here are some of the tools I’ve used to improve my photography over the years.
 I hope you find them as useful as I did!
 Remember, never stop learning.